The Foundations in Accountancy (FIA) offers a range of entry-level awards, such as:

 The entire programme can be completed in as short a time as one and a half to two years depending on whether the student wishes to fast track to the ACCA Qualification Programme (one and a half years) or complete the CAT certification (two years).

-Computer Based Examinations (CBEs) are also available for Introductory, Intermediate and Diploma level papers for this programme.
+Computer Based Examinations (CBEs) are also available for ACCA Diplomas in Financial & Management Accounting (RQF Levels 2& 3) and ACCA Diploma in Accounting and Business level papers for this programme.
 To attempt CBEs you must be a registered ACCA student with an ACCA registration number.
 ACCA normally takes approximately four (4) to six (6) weeks from the date of submission of a complete registration package to process a student’s application which must be allowed for, when doing Computer Based Exams.

 Registration fee of £79.00 is payable to ACCA on completion and submission of your online registration form together with all the necessary supporting documents.

 Also, as a result of a joint scheme relationship between ACCA and the Institute of Chartered Accountants of Trinidad and Tobago (ICATT), all Trinidad & Tobago resident students are required to become student members of ICATT upon payment of a registration fee of TT$185.63 and submission of an ICATT application form.
 Foreign students who wish to sit examinations in Trinidad & Tobago are also required to join and pay this Initial Registration fee to ICATT if they are also residing in Trinidad and Tobago.
 Annual subscription fees are also payable to both ACCA and ICATT from the 1st January following the year of registration and every 1st January thereafter.